crispinprojects/gtk4-simple-calendar/README.md

 g_object_set(calendar, "holidaycolour", "darkgreen", NULL);
 ```

 You use HTML colour names when changing colours.
 A list of HTML colour names can be found [here](https://www.w3schools.com/tags/ref_colornames.asp).
-Most of the major colour names have been implemented (not all tested) as shown below which should be sufficient if using either a dark or light legacy desktop colour scheme.
+Most of the major colour names have been implemented (not all tested) as shown below which should be sufficient if using either a dark or light legacy desktop colour theme.

 Red HTML colour names:
 ```